ImanJowkar/argocd-post/2-install-argocd/README.md

 Installing ArgoCD is very straightforward, you can use both helm charts or apply yaml file.

 We use yaml file to install ArgoCD in our kubernetes cluster.

-I you [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to setup our kubernetes cluster and later install argocd on it.
+I suggest utilizing [Kind](https://kind.sigs.k8s.io/docs/user/quick-start/) to establish your Kubernetes cluster and then installing ArgoCD onto it.

 ## install kubernetes cluster with kind

 I highly recommend read kind documentation for you test environment, you can setup multi-node kubernetes cluster in a few seconds and do your tests on this cluster.

-I setup 3-node kubernetes cluster here the configuration of kind
+I will setup 3-node kubernetes cluster. here the configuration of kind

 crate a file call it `workernodes.yaml` and insert below content into this file